Average Weather in Lincoln Nebraska, United States

 Average Daily Incident Shortwave Solar Energy

-The topography within 2 miles of Lincoln contains only modest variations in elevation, with a maximum elevation change of 161 feet, and an average elevation above sea level of 1,221 feet.
+The topography within 2 miles of Lincoln contains only modest variations in elevation, with a maximum elevation change of 161 feet and an average elevation above sea level of 1,221 feet.
 Within 10 miles also contains only modest variations in elevation (367 feet).
-Within 50 miles contains significant variations in elevation (797 feet).
+Within 50 miles contains only modest variations in elevation (797 feet).

 The area within 2 miles of Lincoln is covered by artificial surfaces (100%), within 10 miles by cropland (57%) and artificial surfaces (22%), and within 50 miles by cropland (80%) and grassland (14%).